cenk1cenk2/schema-companion.nvim/README.md

     { "nvim-telescope/telescope.nvim" },
   },
   config = function()
-    require("schema-companion").setup({
+    -- PLEASE FOLLOW THE CONFIGURATION INSTRUCTIONS BELOW SINCE THERE IS AN ADDITIONAL STEP NEEDED FOR EACH LANGUAGE SERVER require("schema-companion").setup({
       -- if you have telescope you can register the extension enable_telescope = true,